Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: ACTG-175 data: a third simulated exercise

 Results in terms of performance of the tested models are reported in Table \ref{aidsresults2}.
-A ranking similar to the one encountered in the IHDP data example emerges, with the GP Multitask-Learners being the best methods, followed up by BCF.
+A ranking similar to the one encountered in the IHDP data example emerges, with the GP Multitask-Learners being the best methods, followed up by X-RF and BCF.
 This is explained by the fact that CATE here is the result of a complex function, which tends to favour methods that fit separate surfaces (T-Learners, Multitask-Learners, etc.), just like in the IHDP example.
-Notice in fact that also in this case T-Learners show better performance than their S-Learner counterparts (T-OLS vs S-OLS, T-BART vs S-BART).
+Notice in fact that also in this case T-Learners show better performance than their S-Learner counterparts (T-RF vs S-RF, T-BART vs S-BART).